starkinfra/sdk-php/README.md

 }
 ```

-**Note**: Instead of using Pix Request objects, you can also pass each transaction element in dictionary format
+**Note**: Instead of using Pix Request objects, you can also pass each element in dictionary format

 ## Query PixRequests